thomas-quant/macro-research/ideadump.md

 Want to see how often different intra-macro profiles occur Eg. classic expansion macro, low @ 3:50, high @ 3:59 Reversal macro, low @ 3:54-56, high @ 3:59

+## 09-11
+Idea:
+Want to see if smt during 3pm skews the macro direction.
+For simplicity sake I think I'll just use 5m smts, although that won't be entirely accurate to my trading, should be good enough
+For example, does SMT + other factors confirm macro direction more strongly than if there was no smt?